-On November 8, 2018, Michelle DePinto filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.2 (the "Vaccine Act").
-Petitioner alleges that that she suffered a left shoulder injury related to vaccine administration ("SIRVA") as a result of an influenza ("flu") vaccination received on December 9, 2016.
-Petition at 1, 4.
+On July 30, 2019, Barbara Hill filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.2 (the "Vaccine Act").
+Petitioner alleges that that she suffered "significant pain in her left shoulder bursitis" as a result of an influenza ("flu") vaccination administered on October 14, 2016.
+Petition at 1.
 The case was assigned to the Special Processing Unit of the Office of Special Masters.

-On April 13, 2020, Respondent filed his Rule 4(c) report in which he concedes that Petitioner is entitled to compensation in this case.
+On December 11, 2020, Respondent filed his Rule 4(c) report in which he concedes that Petitioner is entitled to compensation in this case.
 Respondent's Rule 4(c) Report at 1.
-Specifically, Respondent agrees that "petitioner's alleged injury is consistent with
+Specifically, Respondent states that "[P]etitioner has satisfied the criteria set forth in the Vaccine Injury Table ("Table") and the Qualifications and Aids to Interpretation